 Addressing the connections between agriculture, economics, and well-being

-With human populations continuing to increase, it is important to address the demand for foods supplies in a way that protects the environment and benefits human well-being and happiness.
+With human populations continuing to increase, it is important to address the demand for food supplies in a way that protects the environment and benefits human well-being and happiness.
 Farmers in developing countries are often forced into implementing new agricultural practices without an incentive to do so.
 Without the option of upward mobility in happiness, income, and well-being, these individuals are not able to implement new agricultural practices and policies.

 To address the connectedness of agriculture, ecosystems, and human prosperity, a middle ground must be found to balance out the positive impacts.
 Humans have the potential to be elevated to modern standards of economic prosperity while still supporting landowners and local economies.
 Combining organic farming methods with conservation practices, the need for biodiversity can be addressed while still protecting the quality of our crops and reducing the environmental impact of farm wastewater and fertilizer run-off.